michaelbeutler/johny-simulator/README.md

 # JOHNNY RAM Validator & Simulator

-A comprehensive TypeScript + Bun implementation of the JOHNNY computer simulator with automated testing, validation, and documentation generation.
+A comprehensive TypeScript + Bun implementation of the JOHNNY computer simulator with automated testing, validation, documentation generation, and a complete Johnny C compiler.

 ## 🚀 Quick Start